regadius/odin-recipes/README.md

 [Live Preview](https://regadius.github.io/odin-recipes)

-A simple recipes website using HTML
+A simple recipes website using HTML and CSS